HanaNassef/hananassef.github.io/README.md

 # Hi, I’m Hana Nassef

-I’m a Computer Engineer at Nile University with a passion for **AI, Data Science, and teaching**.
+I’m a Computer Engineer with a passion for **AI, Data Science, and teaching**.
 I’ve gained hands-on experience through internships at **Huawei** and **e& Egypt**, as well as teaching assistant roles in engineering and mathematics.

 🔗 Check out my full portfolio here: [hananassef.github.io](https://hananassef.github.io/)